About Natural Pozzolan Material

 The classes of fly ash are distinguished by differences in

 chemical composition, usually determined by the types of coal from which they come.
-Class F fly ash is generally produced from burning anthracite or bituminous coals, while Class C fly ash typically comes from sub-bituminous sources.

 This is important for two reasons – First, Class F fly ashes tend to work better than Class C fly ashes in providing long term concrete durability through protection against various chemical attack mechanisms.